sopan619/Auto-Bing-Search-Python/README.md

 ## Changes 29th June'23
 + Now the program will ask for the number of searches you wish to perform before executing.
 Simply enter the value and start.
++ Added a random search delay between 3 to 12 seconds, you can change it by editing the code or just let it be.
+Did it in hopes to avoid ban!
+Not sure if it will help.

 ## Notes
 * Make sure to set **Microsoft Edge as your Default Browser**.
 Else it will open in Chrome or whichever is your Default Browser.
 * If you use Chrome, then you must be logged in there with your Microsoft Account in order to earn the points.
+* Note, the next part has been changed to generate a random delay every time, you change it by commenting out the random function and add your own delay number as shown below.
 * You can set/change the amount of time a tab is kept opened by changing the following line in the code file,
   ```python
   # After the set amount of time, the next line will be executed, and browser window will be closed